Why you can trust Tom's Guide

 The wireless Blink XT is a minimalist device.
 It's small enough to fit in your hand and priced so reasonably that you might be tempted to buy several to place all around your home — indoors and outdoors.
-While it doesn't have all the bells and whistles of larger, pricier, more full-featured security systems (such as the Nest cameras), it includes free cloud storage and is very easy to use.
+While it doesn't have all the bells and whistles of larger, pricier, more full-featured wireless security cameras (such as the Nest cameras), it includes free cloud storage and is very easy to use.
 And most of our of test videos were good — except the nighttime shots.

 Blink's XT camera is an inconspicuous, matte-black, rectangular box that measures only 2.75 x 2.75 x 0.9 inches.
 The 2.4 x 1.2-inch, glossy, black lens bezel has a tiny microphone to its left.
 (The XT has no speaker.)
 A half-inch dome below the lens covers the motion and infrared sensors.
 The blue recording light in the upper right corner can be turned off with a switch inside the battery compartment, to keep the light from giving away the camera's presence.